 Students may start this program in any term, but note that not all courses are offered every semester.
 It is best to follow the established outline of courses as closely as possible (see the semester-by-semester graduation plan below).

 This program can be completed on a part-time or full-time basis.
-Some courses are offered online.
+All courses are offered online.

 Note that all courses are not offered every semester, and sequencing of courses is very important, so it is best to follow the established outline of courses as closely as possible.